ismaildaoudi21/Devops-Project-Ismail-Kim/README.md

 ## Running the Application using Vagrant

+(Note: Make sure that you have vagrant, ansible and Oracle Virtual box installed)

 To run the application make sure you are in the correct folder using the following command: